What is Mediterranean Diet Plan?

 Here are the basics:

-Eat bread, extra virgin olive oil.
-Fish, fruits, nuts, herbs, legumes, potatoes, seafood seeds, spices, Vegetables, whole grains,
+Eat bread, and extra virgin olive oil.
+Fish, fruits, nuts, herbs, legumes, potatoes, seafood seeds, spices, vegetables, whole grains,

 Eat moderately: Poultry, cheese, eggs, and yogurt.

 Avoid Sugar-sweetened beverages, processed meat, refined grains, added sugars, refined oils, and highly processed foods generally.